 5 Popular Google Analytics Reports You May Know

-- Average Time On Page – As the name suggests this report gives you the blogger a high-level overview of the average amount of time users or visitors are spending on your page over a given period of time.
+As the name suggests this report gives you the blogger a high-level overview of the average amount of time users or visitors are spending on your page over a given period of time.
 Here is an example of that report.

 This report is important because you want to ensure that you are giving your visitors value for the length of time they spend on your blog.
 If they spend more than a minute it means that they are engaging with your content.

 The goal is to increase the length of time each visitor spends on your site.
 This will indicate that your content is relevant and it will increase your rankings in the search engines as well as your visibility in the Pinterest smart feed.